 10th Edition Examkrackers MCAT Complete Study Package by Jonathan Orsay

 Our most up-to-date information on the MCAT comes from clients who have recently taken the test – and we continue to hear overwhelmingly positive feedback from them on the usefulness of the Examkrackers books.
-This complete study package is now already in its second revision for the revised 2015 MCAT.
+This complete study package is now already in its second edition.

-The Gold Standard Complete Review by Gold Standard Team
+Gold Standard MCAT Prep Platinum Package by Gold Standard Team

 Primary author Brett Ferdinand knows the MCAT about as well as anyone alive and we know firsthand how much pride he puts into his books.
 We expect this book will get good reviews from our website visitors and clients and we appreciate his integrity in not rushing a comprehensive MCAT book to market and instead choosing to go more slowly so he “gets it right.”